 Dark Brown Hair with Natural Face-Framing Highlights

 Dark brown hair with natural face-framing highlights like this is for goddesses.
 The warm blonde front pieces offer brightness and if matched with waves, they add softness to the face’s structure.
 Opt for this hair color if you want a subtle way to accentuate your haircut.

 Blonde Balayage Highlights on Darker Hair

-Splashes of beach blonde balayage highlights on darker hair brings out a glorious dimension.
-To emphasize the light blonde streaks, big waves on a long hair length are a great option.
+Splashes of beach blonde balayage highlights on darker hair bring out a glorious dimension.
+To emphasize the light blonde streaks, big curls on a long hair length are a great option.
 A gorgeous balayage like this can go with any outfit—no doubt!

 Long Dark Bronde Hair

 Long dark bronde hair will almost always appear sophisticated.
 This dark-rooted hair has a fine dimension that works out well with soft yet fuller-looking waves.
 With combined blonde and brown hair hues like this, the grow-out process won’t be a concern.
 And, don’t forget about its length, which gives it versatility.